NotHGM/UniPlateTracker/README.md

 - [ ] Pagination: Implement pagination for the displayed license plate data to enhance user experience, especially when dealing with a large number of records.
 - [ ] Fix Recent Capture Time: Address issues with the display of recent capture times to ensure accuracy and consistency in the data presented.
+- [ ] Correct Plate Characters Function: Fix the `correct_plate_characters` function to ensure it accurately transforms specific characters in certain positions of the license plate.

 ## Credits
 - [Python](https://www.python.org/) - Programming language used.